ryfylke-react-as/rtk-query-loader/README.md

 ### Extending/customizing the loader

-To use an existing loader but with maybe a different loader, for example:
+To use an existing loader but with maybe a different loading state, for example:

 ```tsx